youguii/springboot-test/README.md

 # User API
-A simple api that allows to register a user, get all registered users, it includes an embedded tomcat and h2 database.
+A simple API that allows to register a user, get all registered users, in addition to other CRUD operations, it includes an embedded tomcat server and h2 database.
 ## Packages Description
 ```
 ├── advice